Do you find yourself getting into frequent arguments and fights? Would you describe yourself as having a short fuse?

 There are many relaxation techniques that you can put into practice when your temper flares up.
-Deep breathing, writing in a journal, listening to music, guided imagery and going for a walk are all things that can assist you in defusing your frustration.
-Being proactive with regard to your relaxation techniques can help make it easier to call on them when the situation requires it.
+Deep breathing, writing in a journal, listening to music, guided imagery, and going for a walk are all things that can assist you in defusing your frustration.
+Being proactive about your relaxation techniques can help make it easier to call on them when the situation requires it.

 Let it Go–

 Forgiving others is a powerful tool.
 Letting it go and not holding a grudge can have a positive impact.
-Holding onto negative feelings can drown out positive feelings and can leave you feeling swallowed up by your own bitterness and sense of injustice.
-It might be hard to let it go but it might give you the space to learn from the situation.
+Holding onto negative feelings can drown out positive emotions and can leave you feeling swallowed up by your bitterness and sense of injustice.
+It might be hard to let it go, but it might give you the space to learn from the situation.

 Identify possible triggers and solutions–

 Finding out what acts as a trigger and finding solutions can act to prevent an explosion.
-If your child’s messy bedroom drives you mad then close the door.
-If your partner insists on always being late home for dinner then you could decide to eat later or make dinner and let your partner heat theirs up when they come home.
+If your child’s messy bedroom drives you mad, then close the door.
+If your partner insists on always being late home for dinner, you could decide to eat later or make dinner and let your partner heat theirs when they come home.
 Giving some thought to your triggers can also help you manage your potential reaction to them.

-Sometimes when we get angry it can be out of proportion to the actual situation.
-Sometimes our anger has been building up over time and the catalyst is some minor issue that triggers us into a rage.
-The cumulative effect of building frustrations can result in an anger explosion that is not justified that is unwarranted and over the top.
+Sometimes when we get angry, it can be out of proportion to the actual situation.
+Sometimes our anger has been building up over time, and the catalyst is some minor issue that triggers us into a rage.
+The cumulative effect of building frustrations can result in an anger explosion that is not justified and unwarranted, and over the top.

-If your anger seems out of control consider seeking help.
-Learning to control your anger can be a real challenge but not doing so can cause you to do things that you regret and might hurt those around you.
-Seeking professional help in the form of counselling or finding an anger management class can help you explore both the causes and/or how to management your anger.
+If your anger seems out of control, consider seeking help.
+Learning to control your anger can be a real challenge, but not doing so can cause you to do things that you regret and might hurt those around you.
+Seeking professional help in the form of counselling or finding an anger management class can help you explore both the causes and/or how to manage your anger.

 Physical activity can provide an outlet for your emotions.
 Going for a brisk walk or jog can help if you feel your anger escalating.
 The brain chemicals released during exercise can leave you feeling more relaxed and happier than before you worked out.